 - Pound chicken breasts to an even 1/2″ thickness.
 Extra large pieces can be sliced horizontally to make two portions of 1/2″ thickness.

 - Place the chicken pieces in a single layer on rimmed baking sheets lined with parchment paper.

 - Season both sides of each piece with all-purpose seasoning.

 - Bake at 400° for about 15–20 minutes.
 A thermometer inserted into the center of the thickest portion should read 160°.

 - Remove the chicken breasts from the oven and allow to rest on the baking sheet for 10 to 15 minutes.
-This helps to keep the chicken juicy and tender.
+They will continue to cook on the sheet until the USDA recommended safe eating temp of 165° is reached.
+This also helps to keep the chicken juicy and tender.

 - Serve with your favorite sides or cool completely and store for use in future dishes.